pagkly/Zed/Investopedia3/What Is Embezzlement.md

 ## Types of Embezzlement

-Some types of embezzlement might be combined with other forms of fraud, such as [Ponzi schemes](https://www.investopedia.com/terms/p/ponzischeme.asp).
+Some types of embezzlement might be combined with other forms of fraud, such as [[Ponzi schemes]](https://www.investopedia.com/terms/p/ponzischeme.asp).
 In such cases, the embezzler scams investors to entrust them with their assets to invest on their behalf but instead uses the money for personal gain and enrichment.
 Maintaining the fraud often includes seeking out new investors to bring in more money to appease prior investors.

 An embezzler might also transfer other assets aside from money.
 An embezzler might claim the real estate, company vehicles, smartphones, and other hardware such as laptops that belong to an organization for personal use.